How to Remove Write Protection from an SD Card

 If you find the SD card unlocked but the card is write-protected, it could be a bad connection that prevents you from writing to the SD card.

-#2 Clean SD card's metal connectors
+#2 Clean the SD card's metal connectors

-For a micro SD card or SD card write-protected but not locked, take a close look at the metal chips on the SD card or micro SD card.
+For a micro SD card or an SD card write-protected but not locked, take a close look at the metal chips on the SD card or micro SD card.
 They are supposed to connect to a digital device that should be flat, clean, and dry.
-If the SD card's metal contacts are dusty, oily, or covered with an oxidized layer, it might be "protected" from writing.

 Use a piece of soft and dry cloth and wipe the connectors gently, or clean them with a piece of cotton moistened with alcohol if they are oily.
 Also, you can use an eraser to get rid of that oxidized layer or stains.

-If the metal connectors are scratched or flaked off, there is no need to remove write protection on the micro SD card but to replace the entire storage media.
+If the metal connectors are scratched or flaked off, there is no need to remove write protection on the micro SD card, but to replace the entire storage media.

 After checking the lock and connectors, you can't write to the SD card?
 Try the following solutions to remove write protection from the SD card.

-#3 Disable write protection on SD card by third-party software
+#3 Disable write protection with third-party software

 Standard SD cards or micro SD cards could be protected by a password using mobile devices or third-party software from unwanted data modification.
 In this case, you need to recall if you have locked your SD card/micro SD card with an encryption tool (such as SanDisk micro SD card Secure Access) or any write protection software.